YuNariai/project_QIAO/README.md

 ## Main Contributions
 This project makes the following contributions
+- Replace RQNN's classifical encoder with a quantum encoder
 - Modify the entangle layer of RQNN to reduce the circuit depth
 - incorporate cuQuantum SDK for running in run.AI
 - Apply the model to larger and more complex dataset PneumoniaMNIST